TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

  - Kernel boot proceeds normally from this point.
  - During early setup, slaunch_setup() runs to finish validation and setup tasks.
+ - For AMD with DRTM service, Trusted Memory Region gets releases after successful configuration of IOMMU.
- - The SMP bring up code is modified to wake the waiting APs via the monitor address.
+ - For TXT, the SMP bring up code is modified to wake the waiting APs via the monitor address.
  - APs jump to rmpiggy and start up normally from that point.
  - SL platform module is registered as a late initcall module.
 It reads the TPM event log and extends the measurements taken into the TPM PCRs.
- - SL platform module initializes the securityfs interface to allow access to the TPM event log and TXT public registers.
+ - SL platform module initializes the securityfs interface to allow access to the TXT public registers on Intel and TPM event log everywhere.
  - Kernel boot finishes booting normally.
- - SEXIT support to leave SMX mode is present on the kexec path and the various reboot paths (poweroff, reset, halt).
+ - On Intel SEXIT support to leave SMX mode is present on the kexec path and the various reboot paths (poweroff, reset, halt).
+A similar finalization (locking of DRTM localities) happens on AMD with DRTM service.

 PCR Usage
 =========